 Go solo on your next adventure in New York State!
 With unique lodging, award-winning wineries, and exhilarating outdoor experiences, New York State has endless opportunities to explore.
 From finding serenity in the mountains to sampling local cuisine during a farm stay, you’ll have an extraordinary self-indulgent journey.

-Take a group cooking class at the Carriage House Cooking School (Adirondacks
+Take a cooking class at the Culinary Arts Center (Greater Niagara)

 Sip wine along Seneca Lake (Finger Lakes)

 Embark on the Seneca Lake Wine Trail to discover picturesque wineries located along one of the pristine Finger Lakes.
-With award-winning wines and breathtaking views, enjoy wine tastings at your pick of more than 30 wineries, which include Glenora Wine Cellars in Dundee, Miles Wine Cellars in Himrod, Three Brothers Wineries & Estates in Geneva, and Belhurst Estate Winery in Geneva.
+With award-winning wines and breathtaking views, enjoy wine tastings at nearly 30 wineries, which include Glenora Wine Cellars in Dundee, Miles Wine Cellars in Himrod, Three Brothers Wineries & Estates in Geneva, and Belhurst Estate Winery in Geneva.
 If you’re interested in tasting at multiple wineries, look into transportation options with local limousines and tours.
-Also, check out the Cayuga Lake Wine Trail and the Keuka Lake Wine Trail to explore other top wineries in the Finger Lakes.
+The Finger Lakes fun doesn’t stop there!
+Check out the Cayuga Lake Wine Trail and the Keuka Lake Wine Trail to explore even more top wineries and sceneries in the region.

 Enjoy a farm stay at WhistleWood Farm (Hudson Valley)